Libensemble/libensemble/docs/examples/gen_funcs.rst

 Below are example generation functions available in libEnsemble.

-Additional examples are available in the `libEnsemble Community Repository`_, with additional documentation available :doc:`here<community:index>`.
+Additional examples are available in the `libEnsemble Community Repository`_, with corresponding generator documentation available :doc:`here<community:index>`.

 ..
 IMPORTANT::
   See the API for generation functions :ref:`here<api_gen_f>`.